-Generates the alert when the total bitrate of any of the selected programs is greater than, equal to, or less than a specified bitrate.
+Generates the alert when the bitrate on the entire program, the primary video PID or the primary audio PID of the selected programs in greater than, equal to, or less than a specified bitrate.

 Video Freeze

 Generates the alert when the video remains unchanged (i.e., frozen) for a specified length of time on any PID on any of the selected programs.